jes/hardbin/README.md

 > *The world's most secure pastebin, guaranteed* *

-Hardbin is an encrypted pastebin, with the decryption key passed in the URL fragment, and the code and data served securely with IPFS.
+Hardbin is an encrypted pastebin, with the decryption key passed in the URL fragment, and the code and data served securely with [IPFS](https://ipfs.io/).
+(IPFS is a distributed content-addressable storage system that is web-compatible; it's basically bittorrent for the web).

 Compared to a traditional encrypted pastebin (e.g.
 [ZeroBin](https://zerobin.net)), this means neither the code nor the